asleepace/SpacexTracker/README.md

 ## How to Use

 The SpaceX Tacker is a single page\* application which will fetch and render launches automatically.
-To learn more about a launch, simply tap on the cell and it will display more detailed information.
+To learn more about a launch, simply tap on a cell and it will display more detailed information.

 You can also filter the data by rocket name or launch station by typing into the search bar (case-insensitive)!